 The CalArts Registrar’s Office will conduct an evaluation of previous education and training and will grant appropriate credit in accordance with Institute policies.
 The decision on year level placement at the time of acceptance is made by a faculty committee in each of the Institute’s schools, based on portfolio or audition, and may not exceed a level that can be substantiated by acceptable transfer credit.
 The schools are not obligated to recognize transfer credit in the major area when determining year level of acceptance.

 CalArts accepts postsecondary transfer credits from regionally accredited colleges and universities and will accept equivalent courses for curriculum requirements in Critical Studies.
 A maximum of 38 semester units will be allowed to transfer toward the CalArts Critical Studies requirement.

-Students with previous bachelors degrees who are accepeted at the BFA levelw ill be required to complete at least 8 semester units of CalArts Critical Studies Core in order to obtain a BFA degree from Calarts.
+Students with previous bachelors degrees who are accepted at the BFA level will be required to complete at least 8 semester units of CalArts Critical Studies Core in order to obtain a BFA degree from CalArts.
 All other students will also be required to complete at least 8 of the required 46 semester units of Critical Studies Core at CalArts.
 See the Critical Studies section of the course catalog for specific details.

 Transfer Articulation Agreements

 CalArts has articulation agreements with Santa Monica College ( calarts.smc_.pdf ) and College of the Canyons (Calarts -COC.pdf ).

 These guidelines are tools created to help students identify SMC and

 COC courses that are eligible for CalArts transfer credit.
 We are

 seeking future articulations with more local community colleges.